Foster carer support and resources

 Post Care Education Financial Support

-Eligibility for financial support under this policy does not influence eligibility for continuation of the Teenage Education Payment (TEP) instalments, which should be assessed separately using the Teenage Education Payment Guidelines.
+Eligibility for this payment does not influence eligibility for continuation of the Teenage Education Payment (TEP) which is assessed separately using the Teenage Education Payment Guidelines.

 Financial support for families who adopt